Sing With Us

 What sort of music does the Choir sing?

-The Choir also undertakes a demanding recording schedule, which has produced acclaimed discs of music by Handel, Howells, Mahler, Carl Rütti, Vaughan Williams and Delius.
-Recently, we collaborated with John Rutter and the Royal Philharmonic Orchestra on The Colours of Christmas, which reached No 3 in the Official Classical Charts at Christmas 2011.
-We are regularly asked to feature on soundtracks for films, and have recorded music for Kingdom of Heaven , Prometheus, Robin Hood, The Chronicles of Narnia, Shrek the Third, and Jack the Giant Slayer.
+The Choir also undertakes a demanding recording schedule, which has produced acclaimed discs of music by Handel, Howells, Mahler, Carl Rütti, Vaughan Williams, Stanford, Dyson and Delius, as well as Christmas carols, and in 2016 participated in the John Lewis Christmas advertisement.
+We are regularly asked to feature on soundtracks for films, and have recorded music for Kingdom of Heaven, Prometheus, The Martian, Robin Hood, The Chronicles of Narnia, Shrek the Third, and Jack the Giant Slayer.

 When does the Choir rehearse?